ros-controls/ros2_control/doc/debugging.rst

     Add ``prefix=['xterm -e gdb -ex run --args']`` to the ``controller_manager`` node entry in your launch file.
     Due to the way ros2launch works we need to run the specific node in a separate terminal instance.
-    See a gdb cli tutorial for further steps
+    See a gdb cli tutorial for further steps.

   * Version B: Run it with gdbserver: